 We were then served mince pies and coffee to round off our dining experience.
 Whilst this is a lovely touch I couldn’t help but feel Lanes had let themselves down again over presentation.
 When I am served a festive mince pie in a classy dining establishment I prefer for it to be presented with a hint of pizzazz.
 A sprinkling of icing sugar as a bare minimum, not like it has just been hurriedly tipped out of a Mr Kipling box.
 Still, the coffee was good and the mince pie was appreciated nonetheless.

 Overall, it was a great value for money festive dining experience in London.
 The staff were friendly and attentive and the food was tasty and arrived promptly.
-You can also find some cracking deals at Lanes of London with Bookatable, including their Star Deals offer that includes 3 courses & a glass of bubbles for just £28.50 per person and their free champagne offer, if you fancy a glass of fizz on the house!
+You can also find some cracking deals at Lanes of London with Bookatable, including their Star Deals offer that includes 3 courses & a glass of bubbles for just £28.50 per person.
 It’s a fantastic way of experiencing some fine dining in London without breaking the bank!
 Where is your favourite place for festive dining?
 Let me know in the comments below.

 Love this post?
 Why not pin it and share it?